imperialbin/imperial.py/README.md

 ## API Token

 An API Token is not required, but you can't do most things without one.
-Add `IMPERIAL-TOKEN` to path to set it automatically; this will get overwritten by setting one manually.
+Add `IMPERIAL_TOKEN` to path to set it automatically; this will get overwritten by setting one manually.

 ## Example Usage